 Our choice of lifters are the Howards brand tie bar lifters.
 These lifters are much costlier than the regular drop in hyd. roller lifters, and have many unique features.

-We are offering four cam choices listed below in this engine.
+We are several cam choices listed below in this engine.
 Read the specs carefully.

 This cam is the most aggressive of the four choices listed.
 It will make its peak horse power at approx 6300 rpm.
 The idle is very radical.
 Power comes in around 3000 rpm.

 We recommend a stall converter of around 2800-3200, preferably closer to the high side of this range.
 Final gearing would need to be at 355 or higher if used in a car weighing more than 3400 lbs.
 A 373 final gear is most optimal with this cam, providing the car is reasonably light.
 This cam does make the most horse power but will trade off bottom end throttle response and low speed cruising in the low rpm range.

 You would not be able to run an overdrive trans with this cam choice unless the rpm range in overdrive is approximately 2300 rpm.
 Valve train life is reduced with this cam as compared to the other choices.
 This would only be a concern for those wanting to drive their vehicles on long trips or with frequent use.
 This cam choice puts your setup into the Pro-Street league.

 Drivability is fair at best with this cam.
 The exception to this would be those with very light cars, weighing below 3000 lbs.
 Those with an automatic trans in cars weighing 3300 lbs or more should have a 373 or higher gear if they chose this cam choice.